djepar/djepar.github.io/BlogEntry.md

 ### Introduction to Databases for Back-End Development by Meta
-Start the course, and did a bit of the introduction where we
+Start the course, and did a bit of the introduction

 ## 13 october
 ### Python